George T. Downing: Reconstruction era

 In the second annual meeting of the American Equal Rights Association in 1867, Downing contrasted the issues of African-American and women's rights, asking whether those attending would be willing to support the vote for black men before women.
 While this tension doomed that organization, the issue remained one of interest to Downing.
 At the National Convention of Colored Men in Washington, D.C., in January 1869, Downing was prominent in his support of women's rights.

 Downing had moved to Washington, D.C., at the war's end and became intimate with many politicians, particularly Senator Charles Sumner.
 Sumner quoted Downing in his argument for passage of the Civil Rights Bill in 1872, arguing for the right of citizens to have equal access to public facilities.
 Downing was at Sumner's bedside with Sumner died in 1874.

 Downing and his family were directly involved in integration of Washington, D.C., society, opening the Senate gallery to blacks.
 They were the first blacks to occupy a box in a theater in the capital.
 With the help of Sumner, he worked to integrate the Baltimore and Ohio Railroad line between Washington and Baltimore.

 Downing played a role in Reconstruction politics as well.
 With the help of Horace Greeley, he led a delegation that met with president Andrew Johnson to push for the support of freedmen and free blacks against postwar violence and repression in the South.
 While organizing the delegation, he traveled throughout the South.
 On his way to New Orleans, he received a letter from the Ku Klux Klan which threatened his life.
-Downing used his influence to help Edward Bassett gain an appointment as Minister Resident and Consul General for the United States to Haiti; it was the first appointment of a black man to a position in the Diplomatic Corps.
+Downing used his influence to help Ebenezer Bassett gain an appointment as Minister Resident and Consul General for the United States to Haiti; it was the first appointment of a black man to a position in the Diplomatic Corps.

 In the late 1870s, Downing found himself opposing Frederick Douglass on an important issue.
 Together with John Mercer Langston and Richard T. Greener at meetings and conventions, Downing supported the cause of blacks migrating from the South to the North for more opportunities, especially as voter suppression of blacks increased in the South.
 Douglass thought Exodusters and others should stay in place and work to develop the area where they were born.